lcpz/awesome-copycats/README.rst

     2560

 if your screen don't match one of these widths, then you have to create a proper topbar, and put it into ``themes/*chosentheme*/icons/topbar``.

+Freedesktop menu in use is just an example: feel free to modify ``freedesktop/freedesktop.lua``.

 **Have any suggestions?** Did you see some great stuff and you want me to put my paws on it?
 Feel free to email me, it might just be the next copycat!